briansmith/ring/BUILDING.md

     and Clang should work on non-Windows platforms, and maybe on Windows too.
     To build the tests, you also need a C++ compiler with C++11 support.

-  * [Go](https://golang.org/dl/) is required.
+  * The most recent stable version of [Go](https://golang.org/dl/) is required.
     If not found by CMake, the go executable may be configured explicitly by setting `GO_EXECUTABLE`.

   * To build the x86 and x86\_64 assembly, your assembler must support AVX2
     instructions and MOVBE.
 If using GNU binutils, you must have 2.22 or later